PabMM/SDM-ANN/utils/README.md

 # Data processing

 The script `dataset_processing.py` loads the datasets in the directory `utils/DATASET0/`.
-To use a different set of datasets, it is enough to add a new directory `utils/<new_dir_name>/` containing the new `.csv` files and change the folder name in line 14.

 ## Filtering by SNR: RNN datasets

-For each given dataset, we create a new dataset whose points are those such that 50 < SNR < 150.
-These bounds can also be modified in lines 34 and 35.
+For each given dataset, we create a new dataset whose points are those such that SNR_min < SNR < SNR_max.
+These bounds must by specified by the user (default values are (50,150)).

 The obtained datasets will be used to train the RNN; `dataset_processing.py` saves them in the folder `REGRESSION-ANN/DATASET0/`.
-Of course, if we are using another folder, it will create the corresponding subfolder in `REGRESSION-ANN/`.

 ## Total classifiers dataset